SL95: Operation

-The SL95s make up 32 of the 72 trams in the system, supplementing the older SL79.
-The SL95s are the only bidirectional trams, and therefore the only ones that can operate on the Ullevål Hageby Line, that is served by lines 17 and 18.
-Since line 13 is a continuation of line 17 at Sinsen, the SL95s also operate on that line.
-Due to a too-small curve radius on the Briskeby Line, rarely SL95 trains run to Majorstuen, and when do they run, they just run at the Frogner Line and/or the Homansbyen Line; At the turn close to the Inkognitogata stop at the Briskeby Line, there is a sign saying to be careful with SL95 trams.
-They run on the Ullevål Hageby-, Ekeberg-, Sinsen-, Grünerløkka–Torshov-, Lilleaker- Skøyen, and rarely in the Homansbyen- Frogner lines.
+Prior to the introduction of the SL18, the SL95s made up 32 of the 72 trams in the system, supplementing the older SL79.
+The SL95s were the only bidirectional trams, and therefore the only ones that could operate on the Ullevål Hageby Line, that is served by lines 17 and 18.
+Since line 13 is a continuation of line 17 at Sinsen, the SL95s also operated on that line.
+Due to the tight curve radius on the Briskeby Line, SL95 trams rarely operated to Majorstuen, and when they did, they used the Frogner Line and/or the Homansbyen Line; At the turn close to the Inkognitogata stop at the Briskeby Line, there is a sign warning operators to take care with SL95 trams.
+The trams ran on the Ullevål Hageby-, Ekeberg-, Sinsen-, Grünerløkka–Torshov-, Lilleaker- Skøyen, and rarely in the Homansbyen- Frogner lines.
 Each service has a ten-minute headway, giving a five-minute interval on section that are served by two lines.